-The Operational Risk sub-function within the Risk Management function regularly tests the environment and supports staff across the Bank to ensure the framework is operating effectively.
+The Operational Risk sub-function within the Risk Management function sample-tests entity and process level controls.
+It supports staff across the Bank to ensure the framework is operating effectively.

 Internal controls are embedded in the Bank's day-to-day business and processes, designed to ensure, to the extent possible, that the Bank's activities are efficient, effective, and not prone to failure, information is reliable, timely and complete and the Bank is compliant with all applicable laws and regulations.